Sony-Spresense-Voice-Authentication/mfcc-gmm/README.md

 ## Usage

-The script has two main modes of operation: `--train` and `--test`.

-1. **Training the Model**:
+### 1. **Training the Model**:

    - Run the script with the `--train` argument:
+     ```python
+     python main.py
      ```
-     python mfcc_gmm_train_test.py --train
+   - The script will prompt you to enter your name, and then record your voice for 5 seconds, 5 times by default.
+   - The recorded voice samples will be saved as WAV files in the `audio` directory.
+   - You can also specify the number of recordings and the duration of each recording using the `--num_recordings`,  `--phase` and `--duration` arguments:
+     ```python
+     python main.py --num_recordings 10 --duration 10 --phase "Test phase for several seconds."
      ```
-   - The script will prompt you to enter your name, and then record your voice for 5 seconds, 5 times.
-   - The recorded voice samples will be saved in the `train_data` directory, with a subdirectory named after your username.
-   - The script will then train a GMM model using the recorded voice samples and save the model in the `train_data` directory.

-2. **Testing the Model**:
+### 2. **Testing the Model**:
    - Run the script with the `--test` argument:
-     ```
+     ```python
-     python mfcc_gmm_train_test.py --test
+     python main.py -a
      ```
    - The script will prompt you to enter your name and then record your voice for 5 seconds.
    - The script will then use the trained GMM model to recognize your voice and display the recognition score.